aiguohan/aiguohan.github.io/_pages/people.md

       Ph.D.
 Student, Engineering Education, Virginia Tech (Aug 2023 - present)<br>
       M.S. in Bioengineering, George Mason University (2023)<br>
       B.S. in Bioengineering, George Mason University (2021)<br>
+      Antarjot is focused on investigating and understanding muscle function using ultrasound techniques, while also developing computational models to advance the understanding and treatment of musculoskeletal conditions.
+Outside of the lab and in the classroom, she is also interested in biomedical and broadening participation research in engineering education.
+Her hobbies include video games, cooking, and embarking on adventures to new places. <br>
     </div>
   </div>
 </div>